 We typically use between 10 to 15% of our total lung capacity.
 With inspiratory muscle training, it is possible to increase the amount of lung capacity used.
 Breathing deeper requires more energy but also means that more oxygen can enter the bloodstream with each breath.
-So you will be able to take slower and deeper breaths and getting more oxygen out of each breath and thereby reduce the amount of oxygen the breathing muscles require during exercise.
+So you will be able to take slower and deeper breaths and get more oxygen out of each breath, thereby reducing the amount of oxygen the breathing muscles require during exercise.
 As a result, more oxygen is available for other muscles in the body during a workout.

 How does inspiratory muscle training works?

 The most commonly used, researched and validated the form of inspiratory muscle training is resistance training, also called inspiratory pressure threshold loading (IPTL).
 By using a breathing device that contains a pressure loaded inspiratory valve and an unloaded expiratory valve you can add resistance.
-The level of pressure is set to fit your lung capacity and adjusted, as you develop your technique.
+The level of pressure is set to fit your lung capacity and may be adjusted as you develop your technique.

 How to get started:

-Using a breathing device, you start with a lung test
+Using the breathing device, you start with a lung test